V4mpw0L/PyTools/README.md

     ## 📝 Description

-**Python Tools** is a meticulously crafted script designed to optimize Linux system management tasks.
+**PyTools** is a meticulously crafted script designed to optimize Linux system management tasks.
 Developed as a hands-on learning project, it serves the dual purpose of refining my Python skills and automating repetitive tasks efficiently.

 ### Key Features: